Africanized Honey Bee Facts & Information

 Africanized honey bees resemble other honey bees because they are the result of breeding bees from southern Africa with local Brazilian honey bees.
 When a group of Brazilian scientists imported bees from southern Africa in the hopes of breeding a bee adaptable to tropical conditions, several escaped and bred with local honey bees.

 While European honey bees prefer to nest in tree and sometimes in wall cavities, Africanized honey bees are not nearly as shy.
 These pests build hives everywhere from the insides of tires and grills to the spaces beneath roof eaves.
 They generally prefer smaller nest spaces since their colonies are less populated than those of the European honey bees.
 Yards provide plenty of places for them to settle.

 These pests are famous for their aggression when compared to their European counterparts, earning Africanized honey bees the nickname "killer bee."
 They are known to respond to slight disturbances within a wide range of their hives.
 The insects swarm around their nests, attack in large numbers, and have been known to chase perceived enemies for over a mile.Are They Dangerous?

-It is common to see large groups of Africanized honey bees around their hives, and they tend to swarm more often than other species of honey-producing bees.
-While the venom of Africanized honey bees is no more poisonous than that of domesticated honey bees, because they attack in large numbers, an attack can cause severe injuries or death due to the volume of stings.
-Africanized honey bees will also travel greater distances to attack, and once a colony of Africanized honey bees is disturbed, it could remain frantic for a period of time afterwards.
+Africanized honey bees are particularly sensitive to noise and vibration and can be instigated to attack by slight movements.
+While their venom is no more poisonous than that of domesticated honey bees, because they attack in large numbers, an attack can cause severe injuries or death due to the volume of stings.
+And once a colony is disturbed, it could remain frantic for a period of time afterwards.